-Alisa Fleming ~ This is a popular recipe from my personal blog and my free e-book, Smart School Time Recipes.
-The original title is SuperDad Snack Bars because I originally made these banana oat bars for my dad when he helped us on moving day.
+This is a popular recipe from from a former personal blog many years ago.
+The original title is SuperDad Snack Bars because I made these banana oat bars for my dad when he helped us on moving day.
+I’ve since created a Maple Cinnamon Raisin version, too!
+And, after making them a bagillion times, I finally remembered to take new, bigger photos.
+I’m updating this post with those pictures, and other information.

 Bananas and oats have to be my dad’s two favorite foods, but he shies away from baked goodies since in his mind they are all loaded with sugar and refined flours.
 So I created these whole-grain, naturally-sweetened banana oat bars as a snack to keep us all fueled and happy as we labored away.